hackerlank/DistributedSys/Tempo/README.md

   * Adapts to workload patterns and variations.
   * Reduces the risk of major performance regression while being applied to production database systems.

 The detailed description of Tempo can be found in our [paper](http://arxiv.org/abs/1512.00757).
-Implementation of Tempo's optimization algorithm is avaiable at: [PALD](https://github.com/ZilongTan/Algorithms/tree/master/PALD).

 ###Main Components
 | Module | |